aventinesolutions/awsvsgcp-channel/README.md

 # AWS vs GCP Channel

 Code Examples and Notes to go with Aventine Solutions [AWSvsGCP YouTube Channel](https://www.youtube.com/channel/UCzZ_FvZDBU-2t972hunUu2A).
-Also, some help on comparing costs between the two.
+There may also be some tips on comparing costs between AWS and GCP as well.

 ## Links
 * [Silvia Schreier presentation "Agile Architects: Classical Condutors or Band Members?"](https://youtu.be/09drug_LXJ4?si=-PDL8VJIPzFnnaFr)